evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 I didn't really get into web development until I started my current job.
 Yes, I knew some HTML and CSS, and I had taken a university web dev class.
 However, I wasn't all that interested until I started using those skills in the workforce.

-At this job, all of our core applications are built using App Engine.
+At my job, all of our core applications are built using App Engine.
 We use the Python version, with Jinja2 as our templating language, and plain ol' Javascript for frontend code.
-After a while I began to feel very comfortable developing in AppEngine.
+After a while I began to feel very comfortable developing in App Engine.
 It was familiar, and I had gotten to the point where I could throw together a new application relatively quickly and easily.

 Now, back to SPAs.
 In the summer of 2016, I started working on [Roll Up Tracker](https://www.rolluptracker.com/).
 Roll Up Tracker is an Angular2 web-app that allows you to track your wins and losses during the Roll Up The Rim To Win season at Tim Hortons.
-Naturally, when I started the project I decided to host it on AppEngine.
-It might seem a bit odd to have to bootstrap an entire AppEngine project just to serve some HTML and Javascript.
+Naturally, when I started the project I decided to host it on App Engine.
+It might seem a bit odd to have to bootstrap an entire App Engine project just to serve some HTML and Javascript.
 However, I justify it by the fact that the backend was written in Python, using Google Cloud Datastore as the database.
 It made sense to keep the frontend hosted alongside that.

 The implementation was pretty straightforward.